nick-otter/nick-otter.github.io/README.md

 ```yaml
 categories: microservices kubernetes
 ```
-Primary is `microservices` and the secondary category is `kuberenetes`.
+Primary is `microservices` and the secondary category is `kubernetes`.

 ---